if-web-dev/WORDLE/readme.md

-﻿Here's the updated README.md in English:

----

-# Wordle in Vanilla JavaScript
+﻿# Wordle in Vanilla JavaScript

 This project is an implementation of the Wordle game in Vanilla JavaScript.
 Wordle is a word guessing game where the player must guess a mystery word within a certain number of attempts.
 Each attempt by the player is compared to the mystery word, and hints are given to indicate correct and misplaced letters.